 - 1. Open the File menu and choose New Project. - 2.
 A welcome screen will appear.
-Click Slideshow wizard to start making your slideshow. - Click Create project in full feature mode to make a slideshow manually. - If you want to set up your project's size and other settings before starting, click Advanced project setup.
+Click Create project in full feature mode to start making your movie.

+- If you want to make a quick slideshow, click Slideshow wizard on the welcome screen. - If you want to set up your project's size and other settings before starting, click Advanced project setup.

 That's it!
-You can now start creating your slideshow.
+You can now start creating your movie.